DTrejo/dtrejo.github.io/book-review-nutrition-physical-degration-weston-a-price.md

 ## <a name='CleftpalateandvitaminA'></a>Cleft palate and vitamin A

 Weston A. Price also draws a line between lack of Vitamin A and human overbites, underbites, and lack of room for wisdom teeth.
 In another section he discusses "overshot" and "undershot" sheep jaws.
+Update: based on my follow-up research it seems vitamin K2 is partially responsible for full jaw growth.

 > Matings were made between blind pigs.
 These were fed rations containing ample vitamin A, and normal pigs with normal eyeballs were produced.
 Even the mating of a blind son with his mother who had produced him when on deficient diet, produced only normal pigs when both had ample vitamin A. He states, "If an hereditary factor had been the cause of this congenital blindness, these matings would have produced some blind pigs, even if vitamin A were present in the ration."
 The problem of congenital cleft palate has been very embarrassing to those parents whose children have been so afflicted.
 It is of interest that breeders of fancy dogs are frequently embarrassed by having this problem develop in their kennels or among litters born to parent stock obtained from their kennels.